-can learn from experience, and concentrate resources and advocacy in areas where they are likely to be most productive.
-In what follows my focus will be on what needs to done over the next ten years or so - building on what has been achieved so far and recognizing what remains to be achieved - to consolidate R2P as a normative force, institutional catalyst, and framework for both preventive and reactive action.
+(p.
+914) None of us can predict the future with any confidence, but we can try to mould it.
+What has gone before is no certain guide to what will come next: discontinuities are inevitable.
+But we can learn from experience, and concentrate resources and advocacy in areas where they are likely to be most productive.
+In what follows my focus will be on what needs to done over the next ten years or so-building on what has been achieved so far and recognizing what remains to be achieved-to consolidate R2P as a normative force, institutional catalyst, and framework for both preventive and reactive action.

 It is probably too much to hope that within that, or any other, time frame we really can end mass atrocity crimes once and for all.
-But I remain optimistic, as I have been from the outset, that R2P is an idea whose time has come, and that it will over time make an ever more important contribution to making the world a safer and saner place for those legions of men, women and children who remain at risk, as they have so often been in the past, of murder, torture, rape, starvation, expulsion, destruction of property and life opportunities for no other reason than their race, ethnicity, religion, nationality, cast, class, ideology or opinion.
+But I remain optimistic, as I have been from the outset, that R2P is an idea whose time has come, and that it will over time make an ever more important contribution to making the world a safer and saner place for those legions of men, women, and children who remain at risk, as they have so often been in the past, of murder, torture, rape, starvation, expulsion, destruction of property and life opportunities for no other reason than their race, ethnicity, religion, nationality, caste, class, ideology, or opinion.